Creative Brain Week Returns to Celebrate the Relationship Between Creativity and the Brain

 Ian Robertson, GBHI Founding Director at Trinity College Dublin said: “As a trained clinical psychologist and neuroscientist, I firmly believe that understanding the links and intersections between creativity and neuroscience is crucial for continued innovation and development.
 We aim to strive for better not only in the areas of science but in business, innovation and the arts and discussions like this are crucial for progress.”

-Creative Brain Week is a Global Brain Health Institute innovation at Trinity College Dublin, presented in association with the Jameel Arts & Health Lab, in collaboration with the World Health Organization (WHO) and with support from Creative Ireland and the Atlantic Institute.
+Creative Brain Week is a Global Brain Health Institute innovation at Trinity College Dublin, presented in association with the Jameel Arts & Health Lab, in collaboration with the World Health Organization (WHO) and with support from Creative Ireland, the Atlantic Institute and Trinity College Dublin alumnus Harry Hartford.

 For more information or to view recordings of the sessions please visit the Creative Brain Week website: